HL7/fhir-ipa/input/pagecontent/access.md

     ```"instantiates" : ["http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa"]```

 * The server hosts a [smart-configuration file](http://www.hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) at [url]/.well-known/smart-configuration.json that is available to both authenticated and unauthenticated clients.
-* The server conforms to the [SMART App Launch specification](http://hl7.org/fhir/smart-app-launch/), and checks that the authenticated user of the application has access.
+* The server conforms to the [SMART App Launch specification v2](http://hl7.org/fhir/smart-app-launch/), and checks that the authenticated user of the application has access.
 * If the client requests access to a patient record, the server checks that the authenticated user of the application has access to the specified record.
 * If the user is authorized to access multiple patient records, the server typically requires that the user choose a single patient record to which the application has access.
 * The client SHALL request the `launch/patient` scope and the server SHALL return a Patient FHIR resource identifier as the `patient` [SMART launch context parameter](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#requesting-context-with-scopes).